arielsanchezmora/vDocumentation/README.md

 |**Get-ESXNetworking**|Document networking configuration info such as NICs, vSwitches, VMKernel interfaces|
 |**Get-ESXStorage**|Document storage information and configuration such as iSCSI, FibreChannel, Datastores, Multipathing|

-_Each one of those scripts will create a Excel file on the path where PowerShell was running with a name and timestamp.
-You can customize CSV or Excel output, path, and whether it takes information from all vCenter or cluster/host with switches (read below)_
+_Each one of those scripts will output the corresponding data to terminal, and optionally create a file (XLSX or CSV) with the command name and timestamp.
+You can use command switches to customize CSV or Excel output, file path (default is powershell workind directory), and the command scope (report all vCenter or just cluster/host)._

 ## Upgrading from a previous version